starlinglab/integrity-v2/docs/ipfs-camp-demo.md

 ssh sysadmin@142.93.149.155
 ```

+All commands on starling server are appended with `starling`

 # Hands-On Demo - IPFS Camp Uploads
 This piece is a walk-through for a demo of previewing assets that people have created using proofmode and uploaded to the Starling Integrity Backed using a GDrive folder
 First, list the CIDs in the project that people have uploaded, then lets preview all assets available